statsig-io/launchDarkly_migration_script_template/README.md

 - Depending on the number of flags you're looking to migrate, you may run into rate limiting issues.
 You'll need to rate limit accordingly.
 We will be adding rate limiting into the script soon.
 - The script migrates boolean flags from LaunchDarkly.
 Non-boolean flags require manual migration.
 - The script uses a tag (`Migration Script`) to identify migrated flags in Statsig.
 Ensure this tag is unique and recognizable.
+- The script adds a tag to each flag in the format of `ld-project:xxxxxxx` to help identify where flags came from once they are imported into StatSig.
 - The script includes a function to delete all Statsig feature gates with a specific tag.
 Use this with caution to clean up after a test or failed migration.
 - The script maps LaunchDarkly operators to Statsig operators.
 Review and adjust the `mapOperator` function to ensure correct mapping.
 - The script maps LaunchDarkly attributes to Statsig condition types.
 Customize the `mapType` function to match your attributes.